diviz-mit/multiduration-saliency/README.md

 - `src/data_loading.py`: helper functions to load saliency data sets
 - `src/eval.py`: helper functions for evaluating models on common saliency metrics and saving predictions
 - `src/util.py`: utilities for loading models and losses

+## Multi-duration applications

+Please see the [`applications`](https://github.com/diviz-mit/multiduration-saliency/tree/master/applications) folder for the source code for our multi-duration saliency applications.

+If you want to test out the applications without running the MD-SEM model, you can download the MD-SEM predictions [here](http://multiduration-saliency.csail.mit.edu/data/mdsem_preds.zip).